VS

 The scorecards were announced as 115-113, 114-114, 115-113 in favor of winner Canelo Alvarez.

-The fight was scheduled to take place over 12 rounds in the Middleweight division, which meant the weight limit was 160 pounds (11.4 stone or 72.6 KG).
+The fight was scheduled to take place over 12 rounds in the Middleweight division, which meant the weight limit was 160 pounds (11.4 stone or 72.6 kg).

-Also, on the undercard David Lemieux was victorious over Gary ‘Spike’ O’Sullivan for the WBA World Middleweight championship, Roman ‘Chocolatito’ Gonzalez beat Moises Fuentes and Jaime Munguia defeated Brandon Cook for the WBO World Junior Middleweight title.
+Also on the undercard David Lemieux was victorious over Gary ‘Spike’ O’Sullivan for the WBA World Middleweight championship, Roman ‘Chocolatito’ Gonzalez beat Moises Fuentes, and Jaime Munguia defeated Brandon Cook for the WBO World Junior Middleweight title.

 Canelo vs Golovkin II stats

-Gennady Golovkin made his way to the ring with an unblemished record of 38 wins and 1 draw, with 34 of those by knock out.
+Gennady Golovkin made his way to the ring with an unblemished record of 38 wins and 1 draw, with 34 of those by knockout.

-Canelo Alvarez was the younger man by 9 years, at 28 years old.
+Canelo Alvarez was the younger man by 8 years, at 29 years old.

 Golovkin had a height advantage of 1 inch over Canelo.
 Despite this, both fighters had equal reach.

-Canelo Alvarez went into the fight ranked number 1 by the WBA and 1 by the WBC at middleweight.
+Canelo Alvarez went into the fight ranked number 1 by the WBA, and 1 by the WBC at middleweight.

 Canelo vs Golovkin II form